-Donald Trump on Sunday admitted that Russian President Vladimir Putin is “probably” involved in several assassinations and poisonings, however those crimes did not happen “not in our country.”
+Donald Trump admitted that Russian President Vladimir Putin is “probably” involved in several assassinations and poisonings, however those crimes did not happen “not in our country.”

 Lesley Stahl for CBS’s “60 Minutes” pressed President Trump over his suspiciously warm relationship with Vladimir Putin, whom he often refuses to criticize publicly.

 “Do you agree that Vladimir Putin is involved in assassinations?
 In poisonings?”
 Leslie Stahl asked Donald Trump.

 “Probably he is, yeah,” Trump said.
 “But I rely on them.
 It’s not in our country.”
 The president’s casual attitude towards murder caught the host off guard.

 “They shouldn’t do it,” Leslie Stahl replied, forced to state the obvious.
 “This is a terrible thing.”

 Donald Trump agreed “of course” the aggressive Russian government should not be ordering assassinations and poisonings.